macmanes-lab/general/one-liners.rst

 UNIX WIZARDRY
 ===============

 The explicit goal of this tutorial is to provide you with some tricks and tools and to make your unix life happier.
+Also, to possibly introduce you to samtools.

+|

+See https://github.com/stephenturner/oneliners for a bunch of examples.

 |